PKua007/rampack/README.md

 produce a clean output making it easier to incorporate into an automated workflow.
 Please note that long particles may interact not only with the nearest neighbors, meaning that the values calculated by this mode may be too low.
 More intelligent optimization, similar to the one done by `initialArrangement` input parameter will be added in the future.

+### shape-preview

+The `shape-preview` mode is used to browse metadata of the shape paired with and interaction, including interaction range, volume, interaction centers, named points, etc. One can also generate a Wolfram Mathematica preview of a single shape (for example to investigate if the parameters were specified correctly).
+All available features can be listed by `./rampack shape-preview --help`.

 ### trajectory